 You know you need life insurance, and we can help you compare the best whole life insurance companies with our quick and easy Internet quote forms.
 Just enter your local ZIP code to begin shopping for top insurers in your town or city.
 You can also receive instant online life insurance quotes for term or universal life policies.

-Advantages of Whole Insurance?
+Advantages of Whole Life Insurance Quotes Online?

 Term life gets a lot more attention these days because whole life insurance rates by age are more expensive.
 This is because term is temporary and has no cash account.
 Once a term policy ends, the contract is worthless.

-Any money that gets paid into whole life in excess of the amount needed to pay for actual insurance goes into a cash account.
+Any money that gets paid into whole life insurance in excess of the amount needed to pay for actual insurance goes into a cash account.
 Insurers may also pay a return on this cash account based upon a fixed interest rate or some market index.
 As this cash account grows, it might be possible to use the policy as an asset while the insured person is still alive.

 - Cash in the policy or borrow against it based upon the value in the cash account.